llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

      ================================= =============== =========== ================ ======= ============================

 **Generic**
+  The generic address space is supported unless the *Target Properties* column of :ref:`amdgpu-processor-table` specifies *Does not support generic address space*.
-  The generic address space uses the hardware flat address support available in GFX7-GFX10.
-This uses two fixed ranges of virtual addresses (the private and local apertures), that are outside the range of addressable global memory, to map from a flat address to a private or local address.

-  FLAT instructions can take a flat address and access global, private (scratch), and group (LDS) memory depending on if the address is within one of the aperture ranges.
+  The generic address space uses the hardware flat address support for two fixed ranges of virtual addresses (the private and local apertures), that are outside the range of addressable global memory, to map from a flat address to a private or local address.
+This uses FLAT instructions that can take a flat address and access global, private (scratch), and group (LDS) memory depending on if the address is within one of the aperture ranges.

   Flat access to scratch requires hardware aperture setup and setup in the kernel prologue (see :ref:`amdgpu-amdhsa-kernel-prolog-flat-scratch`).
 Flat access to LDS requires hardware aperture setup and M0 (GFX7-GFX8) register setup (see :ref:`amdgpu-amdhsa-kernel-prolog-m0`).

   To convert between a private or group address space address (termed a segment address) and a flat address the base address of the corresponding aperture